petermr/pygetpapers/joss/paper.md

 # Implementation

 `getpapers` was implemented in `NodeJS` which allows multithreading and therefore potentially download rates of several XML documents per second on a fast line.
 Installing `NodeJS` was a problem on some systems (especially Windows) and was not well suited for integration with scientific libraries (mainly coded in Java and Python).
 We, therefore, decided to rewrite in Python, keeping only the command line and output structure, and have found very easy integration with other tools, including GUIs. `pygetpapers` can be run both as a command-line tool and a module, which makes it versatile.

+## core
+The core mainly consists of:
+* `pygetpapers.py` (query-builder and runner).
+This includes query abstractions such as dates and Boolean queries for terms
+* `download_tools.py` (generic code for query/download (REST))

+## repository interfaces
+We have tried to minimise the amount of repository-specific code, choosing to use declarative configuration files.
+To add a new repository you will need to:
+* create a configuration file (Fig. 2)
+* subclass the repo from `repository_interface.py`
+* add any repository_specific code to add features or disable others

 # Interface with other tools